emilkjer/arff2pat/README.md

 If test size is > 0.0, train, validation (if validation size > 0.0)  and test files will be generated.

+If any rows contain missing data (? values) these will be discarded before the train/test/validation split (or before the output where no split required).

 ## Edits / enhancements in this fork